Pharma sales channel emerges as new 'superstar' for Coca-Cola during pandemic | Business

 Digital and e-commerce are also growing because of restrictions, though they are still small in size.

 When asked about the pharma channels, Ray said, ''Today, our penetration is not great and we have worked...on that channel.''
-PTI KRH HRS hrs
+PTI hrs hrs hrs

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)